Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 ### Flaky Tests

+!!! important
+	To enable this feature setup custom properties as described [below](#setup-custom-properties).

 If you see that some test may pass or fail randomly there is a way to mark it as Flaky.
 Simply find it in [Test Cases View](#test-cases-view) and use [Actions menu](#actions) to set the flag.
 Flaky test case is decorated with an icon (red flag):

 <img alt="Flaky Test Case" src="/Guide/img/spira_dashboard_flaky_test_case.png" width="300"/>